System-level simulation: Possible future evolutions

 If the simulation can be deployed on a supercomputing architecture, many of the modeling choices that are commonly adopted today (see above) might become obsolete.

-For instance, the future supercomputers might be able to "move beyond the loosely coupled, forward-simulation paradigm".
-In particular, "exascale computing will enable a more holistic treatment of complex problems".
+For instance, future supercomputers might be able to "move beyond the loosely coupled, forward-simulation paradigm."
+In particular, "exascale computing will enable a more holistic treatment of complex problems."
 To exploit exascale computers, it will however be necessary to rethink the design of today's simulation algorithms.

 For embedded system applications, safety considerations will probably lead the evolution of SLS.
 For instance, unlike synchronous languages, the modeling languages currently used for SLS (see above) are not predictable and may exhibit unexpected behaviors.
 It is then not possible to use them in a safety-critical context.

 The languages should be rigorously formalized first.
 Some recent languages combine the syntax of synchronous languages for programming discrete components with the syntax of equation-based languages for writing ODEs.